NATRIST-0/NATRIST-0/README.md

 ### 🌱 Education
 I’m a graduate in **Applied Physics**, specialized in Materials and Physico-Chemical Controls.
-I’ll soon be starting a Master’s degree in **Ocean, Atmospheric and Climate Sciences** at University of Toulouse III, France.
+Master student in **Ocean, Atmospheric and Climate Sciences** at University of Toulouse, France.
-I’m also working as an apprentice **metrologist**.
+Was also working as an apprentice **metrologist**.

 ### 🛠️ Experience

-As an apprentice metrologist, I handle and monitor **measurement instruments**.
+As an apprentice metrologist, I handled and monitored **measurement instruments**.
 I also acted as an **accreditation substitute**, building the **COFRAC accreditation** process in *torque* and *thermostatic cartographies*.